pwall567/kjson-core/README.md

 When outputting the members of an object, it can be simpler to add a comma after each member, regardless of whether it is the last one.
-To allow trailing commas in objects, the option `objectTrailingComma` can be used.
+To allow trailing commas in objects, the option `objectTrailingComma` can be set to `true`.

 ### `arrayTrailingComma`

 Similarly, when outputting the items of an array, it can be simpler to add a comma after each item.
-To allow trailing commas in arrays, the option `arrayTrailingComma` can be used.
+To allow trailing commas in arrays, the option `arrayTrailingComma` can be set to `true`.

 ## Class Diagram